Azure/azure-sdk/docs/java/design.md

 Azure services use a variety of different authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

-Primarily, all Azure services should support Azure Active Directory OAuth token authentication, and all clients must support authenticating requests in this manner.
+Primarily, all Azure services should support Azure Active Directory OAuth token authentication, and all clients of services that support Azure Active Directory OAuth token authentication must support authenticating requests in this manner.

-{% include requirement/MUST id="java-auth-fluent-builder" %} provide service client fluent builder APIs that accepts an instance of the TokenCredential abstraction from Azure Core.
+{% include requirement/MUST id="java-auth-fluent-builder" %} provide service client fluent builder APIs that accepts an instance of the appropriate azure-core credential abstraction, namely `TokenCredential`, `BasicAuthenticationCredential`, or `AzureKeyCredential`.

-{% include requirement/MUSTNOT id="auth-client-no-token-persistence" %} persist, cache, or reuse tokens returned from the token credential.
-This is __CRITICAL__ as credentials generally have a short validity period and the token credential is responsible for refreshing these.
+{% include requirement/MUSTNOT id="auth-client-no-token-persistence" %} persist, cache, or reuse tokens beyond the validity period of the given token.
+If any caching is implemented, the token credential must be given the opportunity to refresh before it expires.

 {% include requirement/MUST id="java-auth-use-core" %} use authentication policy implementations from the Azure Core library where available.